maduhu88/VSphere-Kali-Purple-SOC-in-a-Box/_documentation/7 - Configuring the PROTECT node.md

 *Table 9 – PROTECT – OPNsense: Port alias configurations*

-3. The next set of aliases you are to configure are for networks.
-Configure 2 aliases as presented below.
+**3. The next set of aliases you are to configure are for networks.
+Configure 2 aliases as presented below.**

 ![](_images/51._OPNsense_-_Firewall_Aliases_-_Networks_-_RFC_1918.png)